 The New Testament authors could read the Old Testament books, and many of them knew each other.
 However, the earliest New Testament writers could not have known what later authors would write.

-Despite this diversity of authorship, structure, topics, and writing styles, as well as the complexity of the subject matter, the Old and New Testaments complement and complete each other.
+Despite these timing differences, the diversity of authorship, structure, topics, and writing styles; and the complexity of the subject matter, the Old and New Testaments complement and complete each other.

-Together, both testaments provide a continuous and harmonious account of God’s dealings with man without any contradiction, because they are the product of a single mind.
-Just as God is unchangeable, internally consistent, and perfect, so is his message to the world.
+Together, both testaments provide a continuous and harmonious account of God’s dealings with humankind without any contradiction, because they are the product of a single mind.
+Just as God is internally consistent, so is his message to the world.

-Both the Old and New Testaments were divinely inspired and inerrant, in their original writings.
+Both the Old and New Testaments were divinely inspired and inerrant in their original writings.
 God did not move the pens of entranced authors.
-Instead, he enlightened the writers in many ways, on many levels, built his message into their lives, and motivated them to record it.
+Instead, he enlightened the writers on many levels, built his message into their lives, and motivated them to record it.

 Each Bible verse has equal merit.
-Some editions print the New Testament words of Jesus in red ink, which may lead readers to mistakenly think these verses are holier than all others.
+Some editions print the New Testament words of Jesus in red ink, which may lead readers to think these verses are holier than the others.
 This presumption is incorrect.
 The entire Bible is divinely inspired.

 Preservation And Assembly

-Centuries before the birth of Jesus, the Old Testament was maintained by a group of specially trained artisans who used exacting techniques to precisely copy every detail of the preceding edition and double-check the latest version.
+Centuries before the birth of Jesus, the Old Testament was maintained by a group of specially trained artisans that used exacting techniques to precisely copy every detail of the previous edition and double-check the latest version.